 Software product management is the discipline of building,

-and process which governs a product from the inspection to the
+discipline and process which governs a product from the

 A software product manager needs an intuitive mind to assess